MartinPellizzer/terrawhisper-compiler/articles/allium-sativum/botany/morphology.md

 When examining the overall structure of the leaf, you'll find the apex is acuminate, tapering to a sharp point.
 The base of the leaf is sheathing, meaning it wraps around the stem where it attaches directly.
 The margin of the leaf is described as entire, which implies a smooth and undivided edge.
 Garlic leaves exhibit parallel venation, and the lamina, or blade of the leaf, is simple.

 One notable feature is the prominent midrib, running along the center of the leaf.
 This midrib serves as a structural element in the leaf, helping to support its overall shape.
 The attachment of the leaf to the stem is sessile, meaning there is no distinct petiole or leaf stalk; the leaf is directly attached to the stem.

+The following table shows in detail the morphological characteristics of Allium sativum leaves.

 | Characteristic | Description |
 | --- | --- |